MohammedAymane/Projet-Terre-Virtuelle/README.md

 # Access
 $ cd projet-terre-virtuelle

-# Install Backend dependencies
+# Install dependencies
-$ cd Backend
 $ npm install

-# Run the Backend.
-It will initialize in the <http://localhost:9000>
-$ cd Backend
-$ npm start

-# Install Frondend dependencies
-$ cd Frontend
-$ npm install

-# Run the Frontend.
-It will initialize in the <http://localhost:8080>
+# Run the application.
+The frontend will initialize in the <http://localhost:8080> and the backend in <http://localhost:9000>
-$ cd Frontend
 $ node_modules/.bin/webpack-dev-server --config webpack.config.js --open
 ```